 Malaysia got its independence from the British in 1957 and is currently a middle income country with a population of around 34 Million.
 India got its independence a decade earlier and currently has a population of 1.2 Billion.
 However, Malaysia has five home grown universities listed in the QS Top 300 Global Universities Rankings while India has only one.
-Malaysia is also listed as the 12th most preferred education destination in the world by UNESCO and hosts more than 200,000 international students in comparison to the 35,000 international students who chose to study in India.
+Indian Education System Malaysia is also listed as the 12th most preferred education destination in the world by UNESCO and hosts more than 200,000 international students in comparison to the 35,000 international students who chose to study in India.

 What does Malaysian education System have that Indian don’t?

 1) Presence of foreign universities

 Malaysia has allowed a range of universities from the US, UK and Australia to setup branch campuses there which forces Malaysian universities to compete with and learn from best of breed global education providers.
 This also allows international students to study the same courses they would get from these western countries at a fraction of the cost.
 The entry of international players in most industry sectors tends to force local firms to upgrade themselves to compete which greatly benefits local consumers.
 India needs to make efforts to attract global universities into this country, so Indian students can access best of breed pedagogy without having to go abroad.

 India has a range of regulatory bodies like UGC, AICTE, NAAC, AIU etc which do not coordinate with each other & sometimes work at cross purposes.
 India does not have wide ranging agreements with other countries to automatically recognize their qualifications.
 Anyone with a foreign degree has to apply to AIU to get official recognition in India on a case by case basis.
 India still has not provided pathways for students in vocational courses (like Beauty & Wellness) to gain admission in academic Master’s degrees.